JeremyLARDENOIS/pokemon-python/README.md

 - Create a system of levelling up
 - Create a system of Player-versus-AI (look dev branch)
 - Make sure that `pokepy_server.py` doesn't crash if clients crash
-- Send a message to one client if the other crashes
+- Send a message to one client if the other crash
 - Create a loop to re-ask for a response if the client's input is invalid, or if they take too long to answer
 - Upgrade network protocol or use another library/framework
 - Make a multi-platform server (several combat instances at the same time)